 The developer preview just released and folks are only starting to play around with it and see what they can find.
 Google hasn’t let on too much: the official support materials mostly point to under-the-hood enhancements, although some of those are worth a shout.

-For example, more of the Android operating system can be updated through Google Play, which means less reliance on phone manufacturers to push out their full OS upgrades.
+More of the Android operating system can be updated through Google Play, which means less reliance on phone manufacturers to push out their full OS upgrades.
 With Android 12, the Android Runtime (ART) module has been added to the list of OS components that can be easily upgraded via the Play Store, so you’ll get enhancements quicker no matter which phone you use.

 There’s also a lot of detail about improved media encoding support, making it easier for apps to support rich visual content, multi-channel spatial audio, speedier transitions from notifications to their respective apps, and optimizations for tablets, foldable phones, and TVs.
-Read more about some of those technical enhancements here at the official Android Developers blog.
+Read more about some of those core technical enhancements here at the official Android Developers blog.

 Which devices will get Android 12?

 For the first developers preview, you needed a Pixel 5 (shown) or any Pixel 4 or Pixel 3 model.
 That included the Pixel 4a and Pixel 3a models, as well, so even those with mid-range Pixels could give it a shot.

 Luckily, the public beta is opened up to a much wider array of devices.
 Along with the Pixels, you can run it on the OnePlus 9 and OnePlus 9 Pro, Asus Zenfone 8, Oppo Find X3 Pro, and Xiaomi Mi 11/11i/11 Ultra/11X Pro, along with handsets from the likes of Realme, Sharp, Tecno, TCL, Vivo, and ZTE.
 Get the full list of devices here.